 You should also let your provider know if you’re taking blood thinners.

-To get psoriasis flares under control, some acupuncturists recommend coming once per week for 4-8 sessions, depending on your progress.
+To get psoriasis flares under control, some acupuncturists recommend getting treatment once per week for a total of four to eight sessions, depending on your progress.